clareputtick/mity/README.md

 disease burden

 # Acknowledgements
-We would like to thank
+We would like to thank:
-* The Kinghorn Centre for Clinical Genomics and collaborators, who helped with feedback for running mity.
+* The Kinghorn Centre for Clinical Genomics and collaborators, who helped with feedback for running `mity`.
 * The Genome in a Bottle consortium for providing the test data used here
-* Eric Talevich who's CNVkit helped us structure mity as a package
+* Eric Talevich who's CNVkit helped us structure `mity` as a package
-* Erik Garrison for developing FreeBayes and his early feedback in optimising FreeBayes for sensitive variant detection.
+* Erik Garrison for developing `FreeBayes` and his early feedback in optimising `FreeBayes` for sensitive variant detection.
-* Brent Pederson for developing gsort
+* Brent Pederson for developing `gsort`